-In 2015, some parts of the Affordable Care Act specifically apply to businesses, in particular, large employers.
 The Employer Shared Responsibility provisions affect companies with 50 or more full-time employees or an equivalent of part-time or seasonal workers.
 These companies are called Applicable Large Employers, or ALEs.
-2015 is considered a transition year as everyone gets used to the new normal for workplace health plans.

-With 2015 as the start year for employers to report on workplace coverage, the first forms 1094-C and 1095-C are not due until early 2016.
+Forms 1094-C and 1095-C are due in early 2017 for 2016.
 Form 1095-C is the workhorse form for health insurance.
 All employees eligible for health care in a company should receive a 1095-C. It doesn’t matter if a worker doesn’t participate in the plan, since the form shows the worker what choices are available through the company’s plan.
 The worker can then look at other health insurance options, using the 1095-C to compare details such as:

 • general and specific points of coverage available